 - Sprinkle flour on your cookie cutter.
 Your dough may get stuck inside your cookie cutter and not come out onto the baking sheet.
-Make sure you lightly dust flour on the rim of the cookie cutter before cutting our your gingerbread cookie.
+Make sure you lightly dust flour on the rim of the cookie cutter before cutting out your gingerbread cookie.

 How do I store my gingerbread cookies?

-To store the gingerbread cookies, place them in an airtight container and keep them in the fridge.
+To store your chewy gingerbread cookies, place them in an airtight container and keep them in the fridge.
 They last up to one and a half weeks in the fridge.
 If you would like to freeze them, place them in an airtight container, then place the container in a bag and tie the handles in a knot.
 Place in the freezer for up to two months.

 Chewy Vegan Gingerbread Cookies

 - 2 flax eggs (2 tbsp flax seeds + 6 tbsp warm water)

 - 1/4 cup molasses

 - 2 tbsp vegan butter, melted (I use Earth Balance)